section-engineering-education/engineering-education/articles/mongodb-vs-mysql/index.md

 Most applications use [relational databases](https://www.oracle.com/database/what-is-a-relational-database/#:~:text=A%20relational%20database%20is%20a,of%20representing%20data%20in%20tables) – a database that stores and provides access to data points related to one another.
 They work best when they use limited sized data.
 Relational databases are insufficient when they have to handle a large volume of data such as the internet, multimedia, and social media.
 Non-relational databases emerged to overcome this limitation.
 Non-relational differ from relational databases in that they store data in non-tabular form, also known as [NoSQL](https://www.mongodb.com/nosql-explained) (Not only SQL database).
 NoSQL can handle unstructured data such as e-mails, documents, multimedia, and social media more efficiently.

-MySQL is a good example of a relational database, while MongoDB is an excellent example of a non-relational database.
+MySQL is an excellent example of a relational database, while MongoDB is an excellent example of a non-relational database.

 This article will extensively enumerate the difference between relational and non-relational databases, and specifically MySQL and MongoDB.
 It will highlight the advantages and disadvantages of using the two to help you choose the best depending on the project situation.